Fetch as Google

 The “fetch as Google” service is to check whether Google can crawl your web page.
 The Fetch as Google tool enables you to test how Google crawls or renders a URL on your site.
 You can use Fetch as Google to see whether the Googlebot can access a page on your site, how it renders the page, and whether any page resources (such as images or scripts) are blocking the Googlebot.
 This tool simulates a crawl and render execution as done in Google’s normal crawling and rendering process, and is useful for debugging crawl issues on your site.

-Here are the steps how to perform the fetch
+Here are the steps on how to perform the fetch

 - Optionally choose a type of Googlebot you wish to perform the fetch as.
 This affects the crawler making the fetch, and also the rendering for a Fetch and Render request.
 The following types are available: